luisvinicius167/mockstate/README.md

 ```

 ### API
-All stores should be created and registered before the Riot app is mounted to works fine.
+All Stores should be created and registered before the Riot app is mounted to works fine.

 Add an Store:
  * ```riotux.addStore(storeName, Store)```